 Our next destination is Ningle Terrace, a picturesque timber cottages village with many woodshops selling local produce and handmade souvenirs.
 It is located beside the Shin Furano Prince Hotel, a popular ski resort with a playground for snow activity in the winter.

 We enjoyed our lovely walk in the romantic scene and hanging around to watch the craftsmen at work.
 It is an enchanting little area to visit even during the day.
 Personally, I have enjoyed the peace of the area surrounded by trees and little wooden cottages.
 Too bad it was too crowded with tourists and the price is slightly expensive.
-We ended our visit to Ningle Terrace with a cup of coffee at one of the cabin cafe right in the middle of the woods.
+We ended our visit to Ningle Terrace with a cup of coffee at one of the cabin cafes right in the middle of the woods.
 It was an enjoyable time to enjoy the serenity of the entire place.
-Worth to spend some time to visit.
+Worth to spend some time visiting.

-Hokkaido Self Driving Tips: Recommended visiting during evening time when fluorescent bulbs lit up and fewer people.
+Hokkaido Self Driving Tips: Recommended visiting during the evening time when fluorescent bulbs lit up and fewer people.
 However, take note that the road leading to Ningle Terrace can be quite dark and deserted.
 It is about 10 minutes by car from Furano Station.